-Applicants must be an Assistant Professors or Associate Professor at their respective academic institution and less than 18 years past their doctoral degree or post-residency (MD or DO).
+Applicants must be an Assistant Professors or Associate Professor at their respective academic institution and less than 15 years past their doctoral degree or post-residency (MD or DO).

-- The 18-year period applies to the date of submission of the grant application.
+- The 15-year period applies to the date of submission of the grant application.
 Adjustments for career interruptions can be made for events such as: family leave, military service, and major illness or injury.
 It is the responsibility of the applicant to point out and document such interruptions within their application.
-Full Professors are ineligible. - The Alzheimer's Association will make exceptions to the terminal degree requirement when the individual applicant has a full-time faculty position of Assistant Professor (or equivalent) or Associate Professor and is expert in the area of public health, social work, neuropsychology, legal, bioethics or a related area of psychosocial research
+Full Professors are ineligible. - The Alzheimer's Association will make exceptions to the terminal degree requirement when the individual applicant has a full-time faculty position of Assistant Professor (or equivalent) or Associate Professor and is expert in the area of public health, social work, neuropsychology, legal, bioethics or a related area of psychosocial research - Only one primary PI per application.
+Multiple PI projects are not allowed. - If the applicant's institution does not have an Assistant Professor position, the letter of employment should include sufficient information to allow the Alzheimer's Association staff to evaluate the eligibility of the applicant. - If applicant is eligible for both AARG-D and AARG-D-NTF program the choice is ultimately to the applicant, but we suggest ECRs submit to AARG even if they are

-- Applications will be accepted from postdoctoral fellows and other junior faculty members (for example: Instructor, Research Associate Scientist, Lecturer etc.) who can provide a letter of employment verification indicating they will have a full-time faculty position of an Assistant Professor or Associate Professor prior to notification of funding (July 2024) should the proposal be in funding range and funded. - o The letter of employment must be uploaded with the application and dated within 3 months from application submission date, printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
-If the anticipated position is not activated by the award date for any reason, any offer of funding will be withdrawn.
-There will be no exceptions. - In the event your application is funded, you will be required to provide an official letter on organizational letterhead, signed by an institutional signing official, stating you have a full-time faculty position of an Assistant Professor or Associate Professor - If the applicant's institution does not have an Assistant Professor position, the letter of employment should include sufficient information to allow the Alzheimer's Association staff to evaluate the eligibility of the applicant. - Alzheimer's Association grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association is subject to, and complies with, U.S. law.
+- new to the field, since the applicant will be competing against others at a similar career stage.
+The applicant can't apply to both programs. - Alzheimer's Association grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association is subject to, and complies with, U.S. law.
 As a result, the Alzheimer's Association cannot award, and will not award, grants in violation of applicable U.S. statutes and regulations.
 This means, among other things, that the Alzheimer's Association cannot, and will not, fund any individual or entity (i) that is subject to U.S. comprehensive or targeted sanctions or if awarding funding would result in a violation of such sanctions, (ii) that is on the U.S. List of Specially Designated Nationals or entities owned or controlled by such persons, or (iii) when doing so is otherwise prohibited by U.S. laws related to combating terrorism.